Satoshi-Niina/Emergency-Assistance/PRODUCTION_ENVIRONMENT_VARIABLES.md

 ## Rollback Procedure:

-If issues occur, set `BYPASS_DB_FOR_LOGIN=true` to restore basic functionality without database dependency.
+**⚠️ EMERGENCY ONLY**: If critical issues occur, temporarily set `BYPASS_DB_FOR_LOGIN=true` to restore basic functionality without database dependency.

+**⚠️ SECURITY WARNING**: This bypasses all authentication and should be reverted immediately after fixing the underlying issue.

+## Security Notes:

+- `BYPASS_DB_FOR_LOGIN=true` should ONLY be used in development environments
+- In production, always use `BYPASS_DB_FOR_LOGIN=false` with proper database authentication
+- The bypass mode creates demo users with predefined roles (admin/employee) based on username
+- Never commit production configurations with `BYPASS_DB_FOR_LOGIN=true`